 Initial response to injury

-It seems to be a fairly generic and universal response to most niggles, pains and injuries.
-You pause your running/gym/field training and have some time off to let things settle.
-But what’s often forgotten is the significant negative effects of rest for injury.
+It seems to be a fairly generic and universal response to most niggles, pains and injuries: rest.

-While the occasional rest has its place in injury management, it’s one of my biggest frustrations as a physio – hearing the magic phrase “I had a month off but it’s no better”.
+While the occasional rest has its place in injury management, it’s one of my biggest frustrations as a physio – hearing the magic phrase “I had a month off but it’s no better, maybe even worse”.